 - to cause some form of harm.

 Variety of negative behaviours and tactics: rumours, lies, ostracism, gossip, humiliating or embarrassing someone (in isolation or in front of peers), withholding positive recognition and taking credit for their work, insulting, diminishing comments, yelling, threating (subtle or aggressive), micro-managing, micro aggressions, gaslighting etc. See definition of microaggression below.

-Over a period of three months or more: research has stated 6 months or more however we are seeing valid cases of 3 months, so we use this as a timeline.
-Prior to 3 months we call e.g., rudeness, meanness, abrasiveness, incivility, unprofessional, etc. This does not disregard the impact, these are in fact your early warning signs that need to be stopped or it will progress to bullying (psychological harassment or psychoglical violence e.g., gaslighting).
+Over a period of three months or more: research states these negative behaviors and actions occur for a minimum period of 6 months or more.
+However, with societies growing awareness, we are seeing valid cases of 3 months or more.
+Prior to 3 months we see examples such as rudeness, meanness, abrasiveness, incivility, unprofessional, etc. This does not disregard the impact of this negative behaviours.
+These are in fact your early warning signs that need to be stopped immediately.
+Otherwise, it will lead to bullying (psychological harassment or psychoglical violence e.g., gaslighting).
 See definition of gaslighting below.

 Research Definition of Workplace Bullying